sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_audit_logging/administration_audit_logging.md

 <img src="assets/al17.png" width="800"/>

 Lastly, change the chart type to `Combo`.
-We now can see how many users are active each day and also how many failed login attempts are happening.
+We now can see how many users are active each day and also how many failed login attempts are happening using a line instead of bar.

 <img src="assets/al18.png" width="800"/>